 If visiting pink lakes in the world is on your bucket list, you came to the right place.
-This blog post in collaboration with other travel bloggers enlists some of the most stunning natural phenomena you can see around the globe.
+In collaboration with other travel bloggers, this blog post enlists some of the most stunning natural phenomena you can see around the globe.

 Laguna Rosa de Torrevieja, Spain

-Torrevieja town depends on its salt lakes and has been obtaining the mineral for centuries.
+Torrevieja town depends on its salt lakes and has obtained the mineral for centuries.
 From the 19th century, it officially became the core producer of Spain’s salt industry.

 Visiting the pink lake is possible by car as a day trip from Alicante and other small towns along the Costa Blanca coast.
 However, it’s a topic of discussion whether you can swim in the lake or not.
 Some sources say you can, while others note that it might result in a hefty fine.
 Just be careful and mindful.